Report of notifiable condition Hepatitis B virus or related death

-For more information, please refer to the following websites:
+For more information regarding prescribing eligibility criteria and clinical management of hepatitis C, please refer to the following websites:

-Non-specialist clinicians can gain experience in the treatment of chronic hepatitis C by treating patients with specialist support, and through participation in hepatitis C training courses offered by the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM).
+Non-specialist clinicians can gain experience in the treatment of chronic hepatitis C by treating patients with specialist support, and through participation in hepatitis C training courses offered by the ASHM.
 For more information, visit the ASHM website.